Benjamin Alfred Dobson: Career

 Dobson joined Dobson & Barlow when his uncle Benjamin Dobson (1823–1874) was its chairman, and became a partner on his uncle's retirement in 1871.

 He travelled extensively on business, visiting Europe, Egypt, India, Japan, Canada, and the United States, and in 1890 went to Constantinople, Turkey, to see the work of the Yedi Koule Cotton Spinning Mills using his firm's machinery.

 Dobson took out 22 patents, and wrote works on the textile industry including Humidity in Cotton Spinning (1895), Some difficulties in cotton spinning (1893), Electric Welding (1894) and On the artificial lighting of workshops (1893).
 He joined the Institution of Mechanical Engineers in 1871 and served on its council 1885 to 1891, and from 1894 until his death.

 Dobson was Mayor of Bolton for four years, 1894–1898, dying in office.
 He also served in the Bolton Rifles (the 2nd Volunteer Battalion of the Loyal North Lancashire Regiment), rising to the rank of Lieutenant colonel and gaining the Volunteer Decoration for 20 years' service as an officer.

 Dobson died on 4 March 1898, from pneumonia, aged 50.
 He left an estate of £240,134, and is buried at St Peter's Church, Bolton.

 Honours and legacy

-Dobson was made a Chevalier of the Légion d'honneur in 1878 "for services fto French industry".
+Dobson was made a Chevalier of the Légion d'honneur in 1878 "for services to French industry".

 He was knighted on 9 August 1897, being described as "of Doffcockers, Heaton, in the Parish of Deane, Co.
 Lancs, Mayor of Bolton".

 A statue of Dobson by John Cassidy stands beside Bolton Town Hall.